zambonin/find-my-bus/README.md

-# UFSC-INE5417
-Software engineering project.
-First semester of '15.
+# — Find my bus!

-Describes a software capable of listing public transport schedules for the microregion of Florianópolis, Brazil.
+Describes a software capable of listing public transport schedules and their prices for the microregion of Florianópolis, Brazil.
+Powered by [Scrapy](http://scrapy.org/).